How to Increase Customer Lifetime Value This Holiday Season

 Largely due to the precedent set by Amazon, consumers now expect 2-day shipping across the board.
 If your DTC storefront doesn’t offer free, rapid order fulfillment, you’re facing a serious risk of losing that customer to Amazon Prime, or a competitor that does.

-As we touched on in Part 2, The Holidays in 20/20: How to Increase Revenue, this is why creating a competitive shipping offer (and smoothing out supply chain inefficiencies) is crucial during the holidays.
+As we touched on in How to Increase Revenue This Holiday Season, this is why creating a competitive shipping offer (and smoothing out supply chain inefficiencies) is crucial during the holidays.
 But how does this affect LTV?
 Well, if customers are leaving your storefront to buy on Amazon Prime, you risk losing them to a competitor and/or losing control of the customer experience.
+It's important to consider an Amazon marketing strategy months before the holidays, so you have time to get your marketplace set up and functioning before the holiday season starts.

 2. Subscribe Now, If You Haven’t Already